jldugger/blog/content/Life/2012-goals.md

 Arguably I accomplished 4 of them.
 Obviously this isn't 5 for 5, and the main reason is that I spent more time *really* analyzing my personal finances.
-I've been keeping personal books since 2007, but this year I had some unexpected family oblications as motivation to really bring it up a notch.
+I've been keeping personal books since 2007, but this year I had some unexpected family obligations as motivation to really bring it up a notch.
 I dug into the local library collection on personal finance in August, and I've basically reached the point where books just repeat themselves.
 The mundane stuff has been automated for quite a while, so I can just focus on planning, analyzing